armaankhantech/ark-ai-customer-support-assistant/README.md

 Return response to frontend

-Tech Stack
+## Tech Stack

-Frontend: HTML5, CSS3, JavaScript
+- **Frontend:** HTML5, CSS3, JavaScript
-Backend: Node.js, Express.js
+- **Backend:** Node.js, Express.js
-Automation: n8n
+- **Automation:** n8n
-AI: Ollama running Qwen3 8B (local inference, think: false mode)
+- **AI:** Ollama running Qwen3 8B (local inference, `think: false` mode)
-Database: PostgreSQL — two tables: messages (conversation history) and support_tickets (ticket log)
+- **Database:** PostgreSQL — two tables: `messages` (conversation history) and `support_tickets` (ticket log)
-Tunneling: ngrok (for exposing local n8n webhook)
+- **Tunneling:** ngrok (for exposing local n8n webhook)

-Known Issues
+## Known Issues

-Category classification is not currently functional.
-Category is hardcoded to "general" in the workflow.
+- **Category classification is not currently functional.** Category is hardcoded to `"general"` in the workflow.
 The original zero-shot classification attempt was unreliable (e.g. "i can't login" was classified as "cancellation" instead of "account_access") and was dropped entirely when the prompt pipeline was rebuilt to support conversation memory, rather than shipping two half-working features at once.
 Re-implementing classification without breaking memory is planned.
-No authentication on session IDs.
-Session IDs are generated client-side and stored in localStorage with no server-side validation.
+- **No authentication on session IDs.** Session IDs are generated client-side and stored in `localStorage` with no server-side validation.
 Anyone who obtains or guesses a session ID can read or append to that conversation's history.
 Acceptable for a portfolio v1; would need fixing before any real deployment.
-Business knowledge is static, not dynamic. companyInfo.js is hardcoded into the deployed backend.
-Updating business hours, services, or refund policy requires a code change and redeploy — there's no admin interface or database-backed config yet.
-Fine for a portfolio demo, not production-grade.
-Response latency depends on local hardware running Ollama; not optimized for concurrent users.
+- Response latency depends on local hardware running Ollama; not optimized for concurrent users.

-Setup
+## Setup

-Prerequisites
+### Prerequisites

-Node.js and npm
+- Node.js and npm
-Docker (for PostgreSQL)
+- Docker (for PostgreSQL)
-n8n instance (self-hosted or Docker)
+- n8n instance (self-hosted or Docker)
-Ollama installed locally with qwen3:8b pulled ngrok account (for exposing local n8n webhook)
+- Ollama installed locally with `qwen3:8b` pulled
+- ngrok account (for exposing local n8n webhook)

-Steps
+### Steps

-Clone this repo :
+1. Clone this repo :
 git clone :
 https://github.com/armaankhantech/ark-ai-customer-support-assistant.git
 cd ark-ai-customer-support-assistant

-Install backend dependencies:
+2. Install backend dependencies: cd backend npm install
-cd backend
-npm install
-Start Ollama: ollama serve
+3. Start Ollama: `ollama serve`
-Start your PostgreSQL container and create the messages and support_tickets tables Import the n8n workflow (workflows/ark-support.json) into your n8n instance Start an ngrok tunnel pointing to your n8n webhook
+4. Start your PostgreSQL container and create the `messages` and `support_tickets` tables
+5. Import the n8n workflow (`workflows/ark-support.json`) into your n8n instance
+6. Start an ngrok tunnel pointing to your n8n webhook
-In backend/server.js, set WEBHOOK_URL to your ngrok tunnel URL Edit backend/companyInfo.js with your own business details Start the Express server: node server.js
+7. In `backend/server.js`, set `WEBHOOK_URL` to your ngrok tunnel URL
+8. Start the Express server:
+node server.js
-Open frontend/index.html in a browser
+9. Open `frontend/index.html` in a browser

-Project Structure
+## Project Structure

 ├── backend/

 │   ├── server.js          # Express backend / REST API
-│   ├── companyInfo.js     # Business knowledge — single source of truth
 │   ├── package.json
 │   └── package-lock.json

 ├── frontend/
 │   ├── index.html         # Chat widget UI